appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 * Amazon Web Services (AWS) account.
 If you don't have one, [Create an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 * Switch to the Classic Amazon Web Console.
-* If you don't already have an ALB, ensure that you have listeners set up for ports 80 and 443.
-You can skip this step if you have an existing ALB with the required configuration.
+* If you already have an Application Load Balancer (ALB), ensure that you have listeners set up for ports 80 and 443.
+If you don't have one, provision an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html).
 * An Amazon Elastic File System (EFS) set up.
 If you don't have an Amazon EFS, create by following the below steps:
     - Go to **AWS EFS** in the Amazon Management Console and click **Create**.
     - Configure parameters for VPC and storage class.